KwatME/Medicine.md/Organ System/Respiratory System/Bronchus/_p/Bronchitis.md

 # "

-Caused by mostly viruses (and few bacteria).
+Caused mostly by viral infection (and few bacteria).

 Fever and systemic symptoms are unusual (for these, consider influenza and pneumonia).

 # ^